llvm/clangd-www/features.md

 clangd respects your project's `.clang-format` file which controls styling options.

-(Format-as-you-type is experimental and doesn't work well yet).
+Format-as-you-type is experimental and doesn't work well yet.

 ## Refactoring